GOVTNZ/print-ready/README.md

 1. Replace `BREADCRUMBS` with your site's CSS selector for breadcrumbs.

-2. Optionally customize which images appear in print view.
-By default, all images are hidden from printed pages, but you can override this behavior by specifying which images should be displayed by replacing `IMAGES_TO_SHOW` in the site CSS file with appropriate CSS selectors.
+2. Optionally specify which images appear in print view.
+By default, all images are hidden from printed pages, but you can override this behavior by specifying which images should be displayed by replacing `IMAGES_TO_SHOW` in the site CSS file with appropriate CSS selectors for your website.

 3. Specify which elements should be hidden when printing.
 This requires replacing `INSERT_ELEMENTS_TO_HIDE` in the `site` CSS file with the appropriate CSS selectors.